andrey-sys/ToDoMVCTEST/README.md

   result of HTML last executed report, you have to create folder on your PC, to do that, you must to open TodosMVCUtilities folder, than open BaseUITest class
-    and change the location in line 25.
+    and choose your path for the location in line 25.
   Also, I'm using Allure report and in case of test failures, a screenshot of the UI at the point of failure is
     embedded into the report.